rey-grschel/Noctis-Localisations/README.md

         <string>Dark Mode: Off</string>
     </dict>

-Then translate the <strings> into the langauge.
+Then translate the strings into the langauge.
+Do not translate the keys.
+DARK_MODE_ON and DARK_MODE_OFF are identifiers.
 Then create a pull request with the files.

 <b>Possible Languages:</b>